Ultra-distance cyclist Mike Hall died almost instantly, inquest told - Cycling Weekly

 The driver told police he “got a glance” of something and then felt the impact, thinking he had hit a kangaroo.

-Police have not prosecuted Mr Bobb and said that Mr Hall was not clearly visible to the driver, leaving him insufficient time to avoid the collision.
+Police have not prosecuted Bobb and said that Hall was not clearly visible to the driver, leaving him insufficient time to avoid the collision.

 The inquest continues.